seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 for every coin at once has met a changed page, not thirty absences** — the lane is refused for the run and named, never recorded as thirty `not covered` (map inv.
 22).

+**The lane reaches the book wherever the book reaches the answer:** every outside-list candidate the screen produced is read before it can be published (§5 step 2), and every book coin a discovery hit dates a cliff for inside the holding window is read before the hit is classed (§5 step 4).
+`<id>` for a book coin is the slug of the CoinGecko page its filter-3 lookup returned, or of the page one search on the symbol and «coingecko» returns where that lookup returned none, and a 404 there is `not covered`. **Nothing else changes with the reach:** a cliff at or above `UNLOCK_MATERIAL` closes a book row's long exactly as a list row's, a smaller one prints at the end of its line (§2), and a book cliff's date and size are the dataset's and never an aggregator's — a material one gets the per-item lookup above, which is the only route to a `СОЗРЕВАЕТ` item or a printed short on its date. **Measured 26.09, 12:27 Tbilisi:** two outside-list longs were published with no read, and the book's five cliffs stood on aggregators alone; read from the Architect's session the same day, the dataset confirms one of those dates and puts another eleven days later.

 **`UNLOCK_MATERIAL` = 1.0 % of released supply, and it is a decision about value, not a measurement** (map inv.
 49).
 On the seven cliffs the lane returned on 25.09.2026 it separates the routine monthly releases — FET 0.11 %, AVAX 0.30 %, SUI 0.32 %, ENA 0.45 % — from the insider
 cliffs — ARB 1.56 %, HYPE 2.09 %, ONDO 36.4 % — and any value in that gap draws the same line.
 Whether a cliff of either size moves a coin of this list inside a week is an archive question nobody has measured (map §10), and no edge is claimed from it (map inv.
 32).

+**A treasury escrow that returns most of each scheduled release to escrow is not a cliff** — Ripple's monthly XRP release is the case, raised by the run of 26.09.2026: counted gross it would read above `UNLOCK_MATERIAL`, and gross is not what reaches the market, because most of it is locked again within the month.
+It closes no side, prints nowhere and is no horizon entry — a decision about value, on the same standing as the threshold.

 **What a cliff inside the holding window does — seven days from the freeze, on the date the dataset gives THIS run:**